ultraq/thymeleaf-layout-dialect/README.md

    the `<title>` element (I keep seeing people doing this, even though it's not required since the dialect automatically takes the content `<title>` over the decorator `<title>`).
- - Resolved [Issue #10](thymeleaf-layout-dialect/issues/10), so that content outside the decorator page's `<html>` element (like IE conditional comments) are included in the resulting page.
+ - Resolved issue #10, so that content outside the decorator page's `<html>` element (like IE conditional comments) are included in the resulting page.
  - Updated Thymeleaf dependency from version 2.0.13 to 2.0.15.

 ### 1.0.4